ualbertalib/ualib-passenger-repo/README.md

 # ualib-passenger-repo

-This RPM contains the repo-file enabling our local mirror of the Passenger repo
+This contains the repo-file enabling our local mirror of the Passenger repo.
+This repo is used to build an RPM, "ualib-passenger-repo"